When is Down Payment Due for New Construction Homes?

 When buying a new home from a production builder, such as K. Hovnanian, you are purchasing in a community being developed by the home builder on the land he has already purchased.
 You will normally not need to take out a construction loan as the building process will be financed by the home builder.
 As with the purchase of a resale home, the down payment is due when you close on your new home.
 Before your down payment is due, however, you will have to put some money down as the builder deposit, or earnest money.

 The builder deposit is the same concept as earnest money you would put down on a resale home, although the amount is typically higher.
 When a home builder invests in building a new home for you, he assumes greater risks and therefore seeks more protection.
 Typically, you will be required to pay 5%-10% of the base price as the deposit.
 When making a cash purchase, that amount will be even higher.
 If you are selecting options and upgrades for your new home, you will usually be asked to put down 25% to 50% of the upgrades value as the builder deposit.
 Earnest money is due when you sign a new home purchase contract.
-Learn more about earnest money by clicking here!
+Learn everything about earnest money in our other article.

 Down Payment on New Home Loan